kmhabib/sydummit-eksworkshop-2019/workshop-1/README.md

      ---> 6fd52da27f84
     </pre>

     You now have a Docker image built.
 The -t flag names the resulting container image.
-List your docker images and you'll see the "monolith-service" image in the list.
+List your docker images using `docker image list`, and you'll see the "monolith-service" image in the list.
 Here's a sample output, note the monolith image in the list:

     <pre>
     $ docker images